Skip to main content

 This course integrates basic neuroanatomy and neurophysiology with the clinical disciplines of psychiatry, neurology, pathology and pharmacology.
 The unit provides medical students with the conceptual framework necessary to recognize common neurological and mental health issues as physicians in any area of medical specialty.
 Concepts of normal human development, major adult mental illness and psychopathology and child and adolescent psychopathology are presented in a manner that integrates these topics with the basic sciences and neuroscience.
 The course utilizes multiple teaching methods including didactics, patient presentations, role-play interactions with psychiatric residents, wet and dry labs and multimedia presentations to enhance student understanding of mental illness and provide clinical skills that students will need during their clinical clerkship experiences and general practice as physicians.

-Phase Three, Clerkship
+Phase Three - Clerkship

 Psychiatry 7200: Psychiatry Clerkship

-Clerkship Description: See Psychiatry Clerkship tab.
+Description: Psychiatry Clerkship

-Phase Four, Career Development
+Phase Four - Career Development

-Inpatient Sub-Internship Elective:
+Inpatient Sub-Internship Elective

-These four-week clinical electives are designed to provide students with an intensive experience in the diagnosis and management of acutely ill inpatient psychiatric patients.
+Description: These four-week clinical electives are designed to provide students with an intensive experience in the diagnosis and management of acutely ill inpatient psychiatric patients.
 Students interested in pursuing a career in psychiatry are especially encouraged to enroll in a sub-internship.
-Each student will be assigned to rotate on a multidisciplinary team at our main site HMHI.
+Each student will be assigned to rotate on a multidisciplinary team at our main site Huntsman Mental Health Institute (HMHI).

 Additional Electives:

-These electives are intended to provide fourth year students with experience in areas of psychiatry such as outpatient psychiatry, consultation-liaison psychiatry, substance abuse and child psychiatry.
+Description: These electives are intended to provide fourth year students with experience in areas of psychiatry such as outpatient psychiatry, consultation-liaison psychiatry, substance abuse and child psychiatry.
 These can be two or four-week electives.
-For those students interested in the research elective, or for additional information about any of the electives listed below, please contact Lindsay Clark.

-7440 PSYCT Consultation-Liaison Psychiatry (Addiction experience available by request.)
+7440 PSYCT: Consultation-Liaison Psychiatry (Addiction experience available by request.)

-7450 PSYCT Outpatient Psychiatry
+7450 PSYCT: Outpatient Psychiatry

-7460 PSYCT Child Psychiatry
+7460 PSYCT: Child Psychiatry

-7530 PSYCT Triple Board Elective
+7530 PSYCT: Triple Board Elective

-7960 PSYCT Psychiatry Research
+7960 PSYCT: Psychiatry Research